ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 # select your workspace
 terraform workspace new <your_workspace>
 # you'll need to init afterwards whenever you add new providers in terraform
-terraform init -backend-config "bucket=<your bucket name>-terraform-state"
+terraform init -backend-config "bucket=<your_bucket_name>-terraform-state" terraform apply

-terraform apply
 # serverless
 cd ..
+# if you don't have the 'serverless-stack-output' plugin installed, install it first:
-npx sls deploy --aws-profile=sec-an
+npx sls plugin install --serverless-stack-output npx sls deploy --aws-profile=sec-an